 If you would like to know how to get your hair back to its natural color, here are a few tips that’ll help you do just that.

 Before you do anything, the first step in growing out dyed hair is to let your roots grow a couple of inches.
 Be brave and go for it.
 Ignore any negative comments on social media.
 Keep in mind why you’re doing this, and remember your hair goals.
 You’ll get there soon enough, and it will all be worth it.

-A good next step is getting your colorist to add blonde, brown or reddish balayage highlights; hand-painted highlights that’ll help the natural color showing through in your roots to blend seamlessly into the rest of your colored hair.
+A good next step is getting your colorist to add blonde, brown or reddish balayage highlights or lowlights, depending on your goal.
+Hand-painted hues will help the natural color showing through in your roots blend seamlessly into the rest of your colored hair.
 If you’re looking for how to return your hair to its natural color by a fairly low maintenance approach, this could well be the one for you.

 There isn’t a product or approach that’ll instantly transform your locks back to their original hue, so if you do want to know how to get back to natural hair color be prepared to be patient.
 Also, any products you use need to be of top quality or you could find yourself waiting longer, or worse, doing damage.
 High-quality shampoos and conditioners that deposit color can help to fade the bleached tone and keep your hair in good condition.
 Speaking of keeping your locks in good condition, if you want to know how to get shiny hair you can read more here.

 When you’re going through the process of going back to natural hair color there might be times when you’d prefer to cover your roots, and there are options to do just that.
 Root concealers are a temporary solution, but they’re completely effective, and come in a variety of shades.
 There’re red and blonde shades, as well as dark tones – from brunette to brown and black.
 Some brands offer even unicorn colors.
 The best root concealers include creams, powders, sprays, and sticks.
 You can easily use these products at home and without damage.